apache/mynewt-site/docs/os/modules/sensor_framework/sensor_api.md

 ```

 <br>
-Only the `sc_valtype` field is currently used and specifies the value type of the sensor data.
+Only the `sc_valtype` field is currently used and specifies the data value type of the sensor data.
 The valid value types are:

 ```c